CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Conclusion and Future Works

 \section{Conclusion and Future Works}

--0.1in {\bf Conclusion} In this paper, we present a novel dual transformer model, CARD, for time series forecasting.
-CARD is a Channel Dependent designed model that aligns information across different variables and hidden dimensions effectively.
+In this paper, we present a novel Transformer model, CARD, for time series forecasting.
+CARD is a channel-dependent model that aligns information across different variables and hidden dimensions effectively.
 CARD improves traditional transformers by applying attention to both tokens and channels.
 The new design of the attention mechanism helps explore local information within each token, making it more effective for time series forecasting.
+We also propose a token blend module to utilize the multi-scale information knowledge in time series.
 Furthermore, we introduce a robust loss function to alleviate the issue of overfitting noises, an important issue in time series analysis.
 As demonstrated through various numerical benchmarks, our proposed model outperforms state-of-the-art models.

-{\bf Future Works} Our current model does not leverage the multi-scale representation of time series data, a process known to extract different layers of information from various levels of granularity, and has demonstrated its effectiveness for time series forecasting in several studies (e.g., \citealt{wang2023micn}).
-Additionally, it would be interesting to experiment with the proposed method for a wide range of tasks such as classification, anomaly detection, and imputation, as studied in~\cite{wu2023timesnet}.